Wojciech-Stanicki/Workshop-3---UsersCRUD/readme.md

 ---
-This application uses SB Admin 2 from Start Bootstrap LLC
+This application contains source code from SB Admin 2 from Start Bootstrap LLC

----

 The MIT License (MIT)